Skip to main content

 Figure 2.
 An erosion control blanket protects the slope from erosion and provides favorable conditions for bank revegetation.
 (Source: MHFD 2010.)

-Details on the installation of an erosion control blanket on sloped ground that has no established plants.
+Installation of an erosion control blanket to minimize soil loss on sloped ground that has no established vegetation

 Figure 3.
 Installation of an erosion control blanket to minimize soil loss on sloped ground that has no established vegetation.
 (Source: Catawba County.)